pforret/jekyll.forret.com/_posts/2012/2012-10-29-cleaning-up-an-infected-php-server-malbadsrc-m-trojphpshll-b.md

 ![](/wp-content/uploads/2020/06/image.png)

-The file is easy to clean up: you remove the **eval** statement and that&#8217;s it.
+The file is easy to clean up: you remove the **eval** statement and that's it.
 Only, on this server several hundreds of PHP files (WordPress, MediaWiki, &#8230;) were affected.
 So I made a script to go through all of them and clean up.
 It uses the fact that

   * the whole injected statement is on the 1st line
-  * no &#8216;decent&#8217;, trustworthy program uses the _base64_ trick in its PHP code
+  * no &#8216;decent', trustworthy program uses the _base64_ trick in its PHP code
   * <del>it moves the second <code>&lt;?php</code> to the second line and then removes the whole first line</del>
   * it does everything in 1 awk statement